AnaZonia/moon_notes/Ana Did Science Today.md

 ---
 ## 21/05/2024, Monday

+- Include it with a flat prior - a shaped prior is only useful for
+- Run it with a flat prior
+- Simulated annealing

+Biomass data for 2010 - could that help, by adding more data - running it for secondary forests in 2010?
 ## 20/05/2024, Sunday
 - sample and export data again to make sure it's the exact same.